Issue Deep Dive

 ODA Spending

-Germany ranked first among DAC donors in terms of overall spending toward projects related to gender equality, but only 15th in terms of relative spending.
+Germany ranked first among DAC donors in terms of overall spending toward projects related to gender equality in 2022, but only 11th in terms of relative spending.

-In 2020, Germany’s prioritization of projects that incorporate some gender equality was at 44% of bilateral allocable ODA, just below the DAC average of 45%.
+In 2022, Germany’s prioritization of projects that incorporate some gender equality was at 48% of bilateral allocable ODA, above the DAC average of 37%.

-However, only 2% (US$376 million) of Germany’s bilateral allocable ODA in 2020 went toward projects and programs that targeted gender equality as a principal goal, putting Germany below the 2020 DAC average of 7%.
+Only 5% of Germany’s bilateral allocable ODA in 2022 went toward projects and programs that targeted gender equality as a principal goal, putting Germany below the DAC average of 4%.
+Germany’s funding for projects with a principal gender focus has been increasing since 2017 when the funding level stood at US$209 million, or 1% of bilateral ODA.

-In September 2022, the BMZ announced the implementation of a target quota for projects that contribute to gender equality.
-The target aims for 93% of all BMZ projects from 2022-2025 to contribute to gender equality.
+In February 2023, the BMZ announced the implementation of a target quota for projects that contribute to gender equality.
+The target aims for 93% of all newly commissioned BMZ projects from 2022-2025 to contribute to gender equality.
 Of these, 8% of projects must have gender equality as the principal objective, twice as many as in 2021.
 85% of all projects will contribute to gender equality as a significant outcome.
-In 2020, Germany spent 42% of its bilateral allocable ODA on projects that included gender as a significant target (DAC average: 38%).

-OECD data reveals that Germany’s screening of projects has improved in recent years.
-Since 2017 nearly all bilateral ODA (99%) has been screened.
+OECD data shows that Germany’s screening of projects has improved in recent years.
+In 2022, nearly all (99%) bilateral ODA had been screened, more than the DAC average of 12%.

 Bilateral Spending

-The largest shares of Germany’s gender-focused bilateral allocable ODA in 2020 were allocated to government and civil society, other social services, and agriculture.
+The largest shares of Germany’s gender-focused bilateral allocable ODA in 2022 were allocated to government and civil society, other social services, and health & populations.

 In addition to its bilateral contributions, Germany channels some funding for gender equality through multilaterals.
-These include UNFPA, which received US$80 million, and UN Women, which received US$16 million in 2020.
+These include UNFPA and UN Women.
+Some of these commitments are considered core funding to multilaterals while others are considered to be earmarked bilateral funding.

 Funding and Policy outlook

-A feminist approach to gender equality: Development Minister Schulze has put a feminist approach at the core of Germany’s development policy.
-Gender equality has been named by the BMZ as one of its four priorities, including strengthening the rights, political and economic participation, and access to resources for women, girls, and LGBTQ+ persons, as well as advancing children’s rights and protection and eliminating gender-based violence.
+A feminist approach to gender equality: Development Minister Svenja Schulze has put a feminist approach at the core of Germany’s development policy.
+Anchoring a feminist development policy has been named by the BMZ as one of its four priorities and is a so-called initiative theme within the ‘Agenda 2030 thematic model, which means that it will receive special attention for a selected period of time.

-Advocating for gender equality in global fora: On several occasions, Germany has used its standing in global fora to advocate for gender equality and girls’ and young women’s rights at an international level.
-During the negotiations toward the ‘2030 Agenda,’ the German government emphasized that gender equality and self-determination of all women should be anchored as a separate SDG, as well as a cross-cutting theme of the entire agenda.
-During the 2021 Generation Equality Forum (GEF; March of 2021 - June 2021), Germany co-led the GEF Action Coalition on economic justice and rights and joined the Global Alliance for Care, which was created by Mexico's National Institute for Women and UN Women and will address the burden of care that hinders women’s economic participation and opportunities.
+Advocating for gender equality in global fora: Germany has used its standing in global fora to advocate for gender equality and girls’ and young women’s rights at an international level.
+During the negotiations for the 2030 Agenda, the German government emphasized that gender equality and self-determination of all women should be anchored as a separate SDG, as well as a cross-cutting theme of the entire agenda.
+During the 2021 Generation Equality Forum, held from March - June 2021, Germany co-led the forum’s Action Coalition on economic justice and rights.
+Germany also joined the Global Alliance for Care, which was created by Mexico's National Institute for Women and UN Women and will address the burden of care that hinders women’s economic participation and opportunities.

 Key Bodies